Are there any samples showing how we query lists of property lists?

 No. Offhand, I wouldn’t expect that command or the error it gave to affect the contents of your rslt variable.
 But it’s an unusually complex each expression, so you may have run into an obscure bug.

-put the count of each item of values of each item in rslt where true where the count of each is greater than cutoff
+What you probably want is something like: put the count of each item of values of each item in rslt where true where the count of each is greater than cutoff